Packages arrive to the University by the hundreds, Monday through Friday. Delivered to a central sorting facility by USPS, FEDEX, UPS, and DHL.

 - Our mail system utilizes a daily feed from Housing Services to assure we are delivering packages to the correct student at the correct mailroom.

-- Persons no longer living on campus will not be included in this information as they do not have a current housing assignment.
+- Persons no longer residing on campus will not be included in this information as they do not have a current housing assignment.